rafaelmsales27/eevee-dex-php/README.md

 # Eevee Index (eevee-dex)

 A web application that serves as an index of Pokemons, providing pictures, descriptions, and other data for each Pokemon entry.
+It uses php and MySQL inside a docker container.
+It also uses the MySQL Improved Extension (MySQLi) to connect to the database.

 ## Table of Contents